-If you just got your first parakeet or are researching in preparation of buying one, diet is one of the care aspects you’ll need to focus on.
+If you just got your first parakeet or are researching in preparation for buying one, diet is one of the care aspects you’ll need to focus on.

 A proper diet is extremely important to a domestic parrot’s health and well-being.
 Luckily more and more parakeet owners are catching on to the fact that their birds need more than just seed.
 So what else makes a good option?
 Can parakeets eat fruit?